cunger/launch/notes/kernel-panic/equality-comparison.md

 - `===`
 - `eql?`

-They all start as _object equality_: two objects are equal if they are the same object, i.e. have the same object id.
+They all start as _object identity_: two objects are equal if they are the same object, i.e. have the same object id.
 Descendant classes then override those methods to provide class-specific behaviour.

 ## Object equality

-`equal?` is never overridden, but kept to determine _object equality_.
+`equal?` is never overridden, but kept to determine _object identity_.
 ```ruby
 1.equal?
 1.0 # => false
 ```